 So we know the customer is running BDR 3.7.17, Enterprise Edition, on top of Postgres Extended (formerly known as 2ndQPG).

-If the customer was on BDR 3.6, then the command would be this one instead:
+- If the customer is on BDR 3.6, then the command would be this one instead:

 find . -type f -name monitor_group_versions_details.data -print -exec bash -c "cat {}; echo" \;